 - For the purposes of undertaking Institute commissioned research and student elections

-- To invite you to participate in BHIG’s Alumni upon completion of your course
+- To invite you to participate in BHI’s Alumni upon completion of your course

 - To meet reporting obligations to your employer where this is relevant

-Under what circumstances may BHIG share or disclose your information?
+Under what circumstances may BHI share or disclose your information?